Engulfed in white noise, the machine hallucinates, remembering the heat of the burning city.

 curated by Matteo Innocenti and Zoya Shookohi

-technical team: Mahmood Bagheri e Amin Shahnazari
+technical team: Mahmood Bagheri and Amin Shahnazari

 Artists' short bio

 Payal Arya (Pune, India, 1990) graduated with a BA degree in Psychology and Sociology from Bombay University in 2014.

 She has received her BFA diploma from Rachana Sansad, Bombay in 2013 and MFA degree from Shiv Nadar University, Delhi in 2016.

 Through her art practice, she creates immersive and affective spaces that people inhabit blurring the parameters of the room and boundaries between real and imaginary.
 The site-specific installations call to action the visual, olfactory, physical as well as visceral senses.

 Her installation ‘When No one is Looking’ was shown at the Kala Ghoda festival in Bombay in 2013 and her master’s degree show ‘At dusk the sky had turned Violet’, was shown at the basement of the Kiran Nadar Museum of Art, Delhi in 2016.
 She has been a part of several group shows such as ‘Stop Making Sense 3 and 4’ in Bombay in 2013 and 2014, ‘Minute per Image’ at Tifa, Pune in 2017, 'Regimes of Truth' at Gati Dance Forum, Delhi in 2018, 'Saavdhaan: The Regimes of Truth' at Kalakar Theatre, Delhi in 2018, 'The Future is Here' at Bajaj Bhavan, Mumbai in 2019.